The correct format for an address in Spain – with example.

 Address in Spanish is la dirección.

-To ask for someone’s address in Spanish you can use “¿Cuál es tu dirección?” or “¿Cómo se escribe su dirección?” – (tu and usted forms respectively).
+To ask “what is your address?” in Spanish you can use “¿Cuál es tu dirección?” or “¿Cómo se escribe su dirección?” – (tu and usted forms respectively).

 There are many different types of streets of course, but the basic ones are Calle, Avenida, Plaza and Paseo.